martin26/Diablo-II--Vanilla-Frosting/README.txt

 - You can now cube all 33 runes by placing 2x runes -> next rune.

 - You can now downgrade a rune by placing the rune + antidote -> previous rune.

-- Runes are now colored based on their value range.
-This allows you to quickly detect the worth of the rune.
-	> Runes 1 - 11 (El-Amn) are Orange
-	> Runes 12 - 22 (Sol-Um) are Blue
-	> Runes 23 - 33 (Mal-Zod) are Purple

 - The Countess can now drop up to Zod